KisangaDavid/DKBlog/src/data/blog-posts/charliesPresentsRiddle.md

 > shorthand *X<sub>y</sub>*.
 This is the value of the bit in
 > position *y* of *X's* binary representation.
 We'll
 > additionally define *N* to be the nim-sum of all of the
-> remaining piles, and *i* to be the position of the most
+> remaining piles, and $i$ to be the position of the most
 > significant 1 bit in *N*.

 <div classname="centered-image with-border">